beclab/Terminus/README.md

 ![cover](https://file.bttcdn.com/github/terminus/desktop-dark.jpeg)

-*Build your local AI assistants, sync data across places, self-hosted your workspace, stream your own media, and more——all in a true home cloud made possible by Olares.*
+*Build your local AI assistants, sync data across places, self-hosted your workspace, stream your own media, and more——all in your sovereign cloud made possible by Olares.*
 <p align="center">
   <a href="https://olares.xyz">Website</a> ·
   <a href="https://docs.olares.xyz">Documentation</a> ·